elc45/fisher-hmc-paper/main.typ

 If the number of dimensions is larger than the number of draws, we can add regularization terms.
 And to avoid $O (n^3)$ computation costs, we can project draws and scores into the span of $x_i$ and $alpha_i$, compute the regularized mean in this subspace and use the mass matrix $dots.h$.
 If we only store the components, we can avoid $O (n^2)$ storage, and still do all operations we need for HMC quickly.
 To further reduce computational cost, we can ignore eigenvalues that are close to one.

-todo

 This is implemented in nutpie with